-- Flat-screen televisions, monitors, projectors, computers, printers, copiers, stereos, speakers, or any other small appliances/electronics unless packed in specialized boxes/crates by an agent of First Rate Movers prior to the day of the move.
+- Electronics, musical instruments, small appliances unless packed in specialized boxes/crates by an agent of First Rate Movers.

 - Mechanical or electronic functions of instruments, appliances or electronics as the movers would have no way of knowing how well these items worked or if the were functional at all.
 These items would only be covered if they suffered obvious physical damage at the hands of our moving crew.

 - Any item with an assessed value exceeding $5000 unless approved by management.

 - Articles in drawers or contents of boxes/packages not packed and unpacked by an agent of the First Rate Movers.
 Obviously, the company would not want to take responsibility for a damaged item that they did not know the condition of prior to moving it.

 - Particle board, press board or brittle antique furniture.
 No moving company will insure these as they are high risk for damage.
 Particle board and pressboard furniture usually come disassembled in a box and the customer puts the furniture together themselves.
 This kind of furniture comes disassembled for a reason – it does not transport well when assembled and is very likely to suffer damage.
 As well, this furniture is usually assembled by the customer and may not have been assembled properly.